Arrival and departure

 Prices per gîte per week are:

-Minimum stay is 3 nights; prices for shorter stays are:
+- Minimum stay Sept to June is 3 nights and the prices for shorter stays are:

 Stays of 2 weeks or more earn Gâtinelles, the local currency, which can be spent in over 100 different ways in the local area during your stay.
 For example a 2 week booking earns you 50 Gâtinelles, equivalent to €50!